vocthor/ScreenShooter/README.md

 ## Disclaimer

 This program is still in development, and i'm not a genius.
 I am not responsible for a bad use.
 If you discover a new bug, problem, ... or have an idea for a new feature, please report it.
+A lot of features are not implemented yet, and are still in development, but for now this program is functional for a basic use.

 ## Parameters